203 Southpointe Ct, Murfreesboro, TN

 One of the great joys of quartz countertops is how little they ask of you — no sealing, no fuss.
 But quartz is not indestructible, and a few common cleaning mistakes can dull or damage it over time.
-Here is how to clean quartz the right way and keep it looking flawless for years.
+Here is how to clean quartz the right way, handle stuck-on messes and stains, and keep your surface looking flawless for years.

 Daily cleaning is simple

 For everyday cleaning, all you need is warm water, a little mild dish soap, and a soft cloth or sponge.
 Wipe the surface, rinse, and dry.
-Because quartz is non-porous, spills do not soak in, so there is no urgency the way there is with unsealed natural stone — but wiping up promptly still keeps the surface pristine.
-That is genuinely all most cleaning requires.
+Because quartz is non-porous, spills do not soak in the way they do with unsealed natural stone, so there is no urgency — but wiping up promptly still keeps the surface pristine and prevents sticky residue.
+That is genuinely all most cleaning requires, and it is a big part of why quartz is so popular with busy households.

 For stuck-on messes

-Dried food, gum, or grease can be lifted gently.
-Let warm soapy water soften the spot, then use a plastic scraper or the soft side of a sponge to remove it — never a knife or abrasive pad.
+Dried food, gum, grease, or candle wax can be lifted gently without damaging the surface.
+Let warm soapy water soften the spot first, then use a plastic putty knife or scraper, or the soft side of a sponge, to remove it — never a metal blade or an abrasive pad.
 For greasy residue, a degreasing dish soap works well.
-Stubborn marks usually come up with a little patience rather than force.
+Stubborn marks usually come up with a little patience and warm water rather than force or harsh chemicals.

 What to avoid

-This is where quartz care really matters.
-Avoid abrasive scrubbing pads and powders, which can scratch the surface and dull the finish.
-Avoid harsh chemicals — bleach, oven cleaner, and high-alkaline or acidic cleaners can discolor or break down the resins that bind quartz.
+This is where quartz care really matters, because the wrong products cause lasting harm.
+Avoid abrasive scrubbing pads and powders, which scratch the surface and dull the finish.
+Avoid harsh chemicals — bleach, oven cleaner, and high-alkaline or strongly acidic cleaners can discolor or break down the resins that bind quartz.
 Skip vinegar and other acidic cleaners for the same reason.
-And never use products not intended for quartz, even if they are fine on other surfaces.
+And avoid products not intended for quartz, even if they are fine on other surfaces.
+When in doubt, mild soap and water is always safe.

 Protect against heat

-The single most important thing to remember with quartz: it is heat-sensitive.
-The resins can scorch or discolor above roughly 185°F, so always use trivets and hot pads under pots, pans, slow cookers, and hot bakeware.
-This is the one habit that prevents the most common type of quartz damage.
+The single most important thing to remember with quartz is that it is heat-sensitive.
+The resins that bind it can scorch, discolor, or even crack when exposed to high heat, so always use trivets and hot pads under pots, pans, slow cookers, and hot bakeware.
+This is the one habit that prevents the most common type of quartz damage, which cannot be undone once it happens.
+Make trivets automatic and your quartz will stay flawless.
 See can you put hot pans on quartz.

 Avoiding scratches

 Quartz is hard and scratch-resistant, but it is not scratch-proof.
-Use a cutting board rather than slicing directly on the surface, both to protect the quartz and to keep your knives sharp.
+Use a cutting board rather than slicing directly on the surface — this protects both the quartz and your knives.
+Be mindful of dragging heavy or rough-bottomed objects across the counter, and lift rather than slide cast iron or ceramic.
 With these simple habits, your quartz will stay smooth and glossy for decades.
 For care across all materials, see our countertop care guide.

 Frequently asked questions